VAShibaev/semantic_similarity_metrics/README.md

 ### All csv-files have following fields:
 - text_1 - given text
 - text_2 - random/real paraphrase of text_1
-- label_1 - score of the first expert
+- label_1 - score of the first labeller
-- label_2 - score of the second expert
+- label_2 - score of the second labeller
-- label_3 - score of the third expert
+- label_3 - score of the third labeller
-- avg_score - average experts score
+- avg_score - average labellers score

 All scores are in the range from 1 to 5, where 1 - "Not Similar At All" and 5 - "Highly Similar"